bentoml/BentoML/docs/quickstart.rst

   `PytorchModelArtifact`, `H2oModelArtifact`, `XgboostModelArtifact` and etc.

 **Line 4**: Each API endpoint requires a Handler for defining the expect input format.
-For this project, we are using **DataframeHnalder** to transform either a HTTP request or CLI command argument into a pandas dataframe and pass it down to the user defined API function.
+For this project, we are using **DataframeHandler** to transform either a HTTP request or CLI command argument into a pandas dataframe and pass it down to the user defined API function.
 BentoML also provides `JsonHandler`, `ImageHandler` and `TensorHandler`